mecid/mecid.github.io/_posts/2021-12-09-structural-identity-in-swiftui.md

 }
 ```

-There is no rendering effect when you set the padding to 0 or opacity to 1.
+There is no changes in the view tree when you set the padding to 0 or opacity to 1.
 SwiftUI understands that and doesn't apply these view modifiers.
 That's why we call them inert view modifiers.
 Try to use them as much as possible to improve the performance of your view and remove unwanted transitions.

 > To learn more tips and tricks dedicated to view composition in SwiftUI, take a look at my ["View composition in SwiftUI"](/2019/10/30/view-composition-in-swiftui/) post.